jjkester/compose-rich-text/README.md

 ### Future plans

 - Proper documentation, both in code and published online
-- Modularize the library, separating the core API from the different implementations
 - Release artifact(s)
 - Support some HTML tags as input
 - Support some HTML tags embedded in Markdown